Statuses in Latin with translation. Quotes in Latin with translation

 Memoria est signatarum rerum in mente vestigium.

-"Memory is the trace of things fixed in thought."
+“Memory is a trace of things fixed in thought.”

 Facilis descensus averni.